hazelcast/hazelcast-jet/site/docs/architecture/fault-tolerance.md

     backup-count: 2
 ```

-Note: if multiple members are lost simultaneously, some data from the
+If multiple members fail simultaneously, some data from the backing
-backing IMaps can be lost.
-This is not currently checked and the job
+`IMap`s can be lost.
+Jet detects this by counting the entries in the
-will restart with some state data from the snapshot missing, or it might
-fail if classpath resources were added and are missing.
-We plan to
-address this in future releases.
+snapshot `IMap` and it won't run a job with missing data.

 ## Split-Brain Protection